E-mail Form

 What to Expect at Your Office Visit

-The physical exam will include a detailed examination of the nervous system and muscle function.
+Your health care provider will do a physical exam including a detailed examination of the nervous system and muscle function.

 In most cases, a neurologist (specialist in brain and nerve disorders) will help evaluate the problem.
 Geneticists may help diagnose certain disorders.
 If there are also other medical problems, a number of different specialists will help care for the child.

 Which diagnostic tests are done depends on the suspected cause of the hypotonia.
-Most of the conditions associated with hypotonia also cause other symptoms that can help in the diagnosis.
+Most of the conditions associated with hypotonia also cause other symptoms that can help make the diagnosis.

 Many of these disorders require ongoing care and support.
 Physical therapy may be recommended to help children improve their development.